mousa-creations/Profile-card-component/README.md

 ### Continued development

-First I made a container for all the elements, then I put a QR code image and then I added the texts, Then I started adding the style to all the elements, I used Flexbox and then adjusted the elements to responsive to all the screens
+I used HTML and CSS to build this project.
+I made a container with flexbox, then formatted the Nasser to be in the middle and used colors like cyan and then gray.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [css tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - This helped me for flexbox property.
+I really liked this site and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [w3schools](https://www.w3schools.com/css/css3_2dtransforms.asp) - This is an amazing article which helped me finally understand translate.
 I'd recommend it to anyone still learning this concept.